 Top 10 Portugal Travel Mistakes to Avoid on a 7-Day Trip

-1. Overscheduling your trip: Don’t try to see it all.
-Portugal’s charm lies in its unhurried pace.
-Leave room for spontaneous moments.
+• Overscheduling your trip: Do not try to see it all.
+The charm here lies strictly in its unhurried pace, so leave plenty of room for spontaneous moments.
+Review a Portugal Packing List beforehand so you aren’t stressing about missing gear.

-2. Packing the wrong shoes: The beautiful calçada portuguesa (traditional cobblestone sidewalks) are charming but uneven and can be incredibly slippery when wet.
-Comfortable, supportive sneakers with good grip are non-negotiable.
+• Packing the wrong shoes: The beautiful calçada portuguesa (traditional cobblestone sidewalks) are highly charming but totally uneven and incredibly slippery when wet.
+Comfortable, supportive sneakers with heavy grip are non-negotiable.

-3. Relying only on credit cards: Many smaller establishments, local markets, and cafes are cash-only.
-Always carry some Euros.
+• Relying only on credit cards: Many smaller establishments, local mom-and-pop markets, and tiny cafes are strictly cash-only.
+Always carry some physical Euros in your pocket.

-4. Confusing Portugal with Spain: The two countries have distinct cultures, histories, and languages.
-Learning a few basic Portuguese phrases will be warmly appreciated.
+• Confusing the culture with neighbors: The neighboring countries have entirely distinct cultures, deep histories, and separate languages.
+Memorizing a few Basic Portuguese Phrases for Tourists will be warmly and heavily appreciated by locals.

-5. Skipping the ‘Prato do Dia’: For the most authentic and best-value lunch, look for handwritten signs advertising the Prato do Dia (Dish of the Day).
+• Skipping the ‘Prato do Dia’: For the most authentic and absolute best-value lunch, aggressively scan for handwritten signs advertising the Prato do Dia (Dish of the Day).

-6. Ignoring ticket validation: On local trains, you must validate your paper ticket before boarding or face fines.
+• Ignoring ticket validation: On all local trains, you absolutely must validate your paper ticket in the machine before boarding or you will face massive fines.

-7. Bringing a giant suitcase: Many charming, older hotels don’t have elevators.
-Pack light in a manageable bag.
+• Bringing a giant suitcase: Many charming, older boutique hotels literally do not have elevators.
+Pack extremely light in a highly manageable, easy-to-carry bag.

-8. Falling for ATM currency conversion scams: Always choose to be charged in Euros, not your home currency.
+• Falling for ATM currency conversion scams: Always choose to be charged in Euros on the screen, not your home currency, to avoid terrible bank exchange rates.

-9. Thinking you can just ‘show up’ at top attractions: Book tickets online for specific time slots days or weeks in advance for popular sites.
+• Thinking you can just ‘show up’ at top attractions: Book your tickets online for highly specific time slots days or even weeks in advance for popular, crowded sites.

-10. Underestimating the hills: Lisbon is built on seven steep hills.
-Use public transport or Uber for the steepest inclines.
+• Underestimating the hills: The capital is aggressively built on seven incredibly steep hills.
+Be smart and utilize Uber in Lisbon or jump on public transport for the steepest, most punishing inclines.